Allergic Contact Dermatitis

 Exposure to Plant Resins and Pollens

 Some plants, such as poison ivy, poison oak, and pine, produce resins that can cause an allergic reaction.
-Many people also have a reaction to ragweed or grass pollen.
+Many people also react to ragweed or grass pollen.
 A variety of tree pollens can also be problematic for some people.

 Allergic Reaction to Cosmetics, Toiletries, and Detergents